 Uniform Services Retired Identification Card, Current Leave and Earnings

-Statement, Veterans Organization Card, photograph in uniform or wearing
+, Veterans Organization Card, photograph in uniform or wearing

 uniform.